sivasankarankb/pyfileshare/README.md

 Note the __double backslashes__ used inside the paths.

 Edit the name of the server by changing the `server_name` line.
-This not of any particular use as of now, though.
+This is not of any particular use as of now, though.
 To change the IP address and port number that the server listens on, go to the end of the file and change the `server.socket_host` and the `server.socket_port` lines.

 The server listens on all interfaces (e.g. Ethernet (LAN), WiFi, Bluetooth) by default.
 You can change this by setting the IP address to that of